Image

 If you are facing an assault charge in Ste.
 Genevieve County, MO or anywhere in Missouri, securing the services of an experienced assault and battery lawyer can be the key to avoiding those severe consequences and maintaining your freedom.

-Contact Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, confidential consultation where you can discuss the specifics of your case with an experienced Ste.
+Contact Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, confidential consultation where you can discuss the specifics of your case with an expert Ste.
 Genevieve County, MO defense attorney.

 Assault Lawyer Ste.
 Genevieve County, MO | Criminal Defense Attorneys Near Ste.
 Genevieve County, MO | Combs Waterkotte